 The microgreen range from Leaf Produce is sold as follows:

-- Compostable punnets: $3 each
+- Compostable punnets or pots: $3 each

 - Large seed trays for $15 inc. GST ($13.04 exc.
 GST) – which includes a $2 refundable tray fee, so if you return the tray promptly, it’s just $13 inc. GST ($11.30 exc.
 GST).